masoud-zokaee/tweet-crawler/README.md

 ```

+or you can simply use the ***requirements.txt*** file to install all requirements

 ## Files description

 1- tweet_cursor.py : crawl twitter for tweets based on an entry search query, tweets date can
 back to previous weeks till now

-2- tweet_stream.py : crawl twitter for tweets based on an entry search query using stream behavior,
-tweets that have been published from the moment you run the code will be returned.

-3- tweet_ById.py : crawl twitter for tweets based on tweet ids. tweet id can be a list of ids stored
+2- tweet_by_id.py : crawl twitter for tweets based on tweet ids. tweet id can be a list of ids stored
-in a .csv or .txt file.
+in a .csv or .txt file. you can specify index of id column in case of multiple columns(default is 0)

 ## Useful links